Yeasir0032/Discord-Clone/README.md

 ### Fork the repo

-To contribute code to Discor-Clone, you must fork the [Discord-Clone](https://github.com/Yeasir0032/Discord-Clone) repo.
+To contribute to this Discord-Clone, you must first fork the [Discord-Clone](https://github.com/Yeasir0032/Discord-Clone) repo.

 ### Clone the repo